The sections below provide information used to assist plan preparation and decision making in Fife on a range of subject areas:

 We will advise you as soon as possible if you require to submit a report.
 However it is recommended that you use the map at the bottom of this page to establish if a report is required.
 This will help to reduce any delays when processing your application.
 If you are required to submit a report we will be unable to determine your application without this document.

-To ensure that any risk posed by new developments is minimised, the Coal Authority has categorised Fife into 3 areas depending upon the level of potential risk.
+To ensure that any risk posed by new developments is minimised, the Mining Remediation Authority has categorised Fife into 3 areas depending upon the level of potential risk.
 Areas of risk are defined as:

 Coal Mining Development High-Risk Area

-If you are submitting a Non-Householder application a report must be prepared for consideration by the Coal Authority.
+If you are submitting a Non-Householder application a report must be prepared for consideration by the Mining Remediation Authority.
 If you are submitting a Householder application no report is required.
 Full details are available in the guidance note which can be found at the bottom of this page.

 Coal Mining Development Low-Risk Area

-For all development proposals within a Standing Advice Area, a Standing Advice Note will be included as an Informative Note with a Decision Notice, but there will be no requirement to consult with the Coal Authority.
+For all development proposals within a Standing Advice Area, a Standing Advice Note will be included as an Informative Note with a Decision Notice, but there will be no requirement to consult with the Mining Remediation Authority.
 Further information is available in the guidance note which can be found below.

 Off Coalfield